psprao95/Contact-Manager/README.md

     * *ContactForm.java*, which creates an object that represents a contact every time we require to pass to and from the SQL              database via the methods in ContactDAO
     *. *ContactTableModel.java*, which is a class responsible for displaying all contacts/ contacts which are searched for in the            JTable of the JFrame object
     * *ContactManagerApp.java*, which creates a JFrame object and starts the application
-    * *AddContact.java, which creates a JDialog object for adding a contact to the database
+    * *AddContact.java*, which creates a JDialog object for adding a contact to the database

 * The ContactDAO class contains methods such as searchForContact(contact), getAllContacts(), modifyContact(contact) and addContact(contact) which interface with the SQL database.

-* The application can be accessed by running the ContactManagerApp.java class.
+* The application can be accessed by running the *ContactManagerApp.java* class.